auzenne-duo/duolingo-jeeves-updated/README.md

 The data versioning number in `jeeves/config/config.py` should be updated whenever data should be backfilled.
 Changing this number to a previously unused value will create new data indices in Elasticsearch and the data update scripts will automatically fill them in.
 As a convention, we have been incrementing the "major" data version number (i.e. before the decimal point) for adding entirely new data sources and for major structural changes, and incrementing the "minor" data version number (i.e. after the decimal point) for smaller changes to existing structures.

-To use the Docker Compose environments that depend on the duplicate detection model, set the AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY environment variables.

 ### Frontend

-To start a local webpack development server and proxy API requests to https://jeeves.duolingo.com:
+To start a local webpack development server on [`http://localhost:8080/`](http://localhost:8080/)

 ```
 make install
 make web-dev
-make web-proxy
 ```

+This will use the local microservice for the backend.

+To proxy API requests to https://jeeves.duolingo.com, run `make web-proxy`.

+### Slack Reporting

+- Set the `SLACK_POST_URL` environment variable, or comment out the code that makes the request to the Slack API.
+- Run the steps above to set up the Python virtual environment
+- Run `./env/bin/python ./jeeves/scripts/slack.py`

 ## Links